William P. Dillingham: Death and burial

 Dillingham died in Montpelier on July 12, 1923.
 He was buried in Waterbury's Hope Cemetery.

 Awards and honors

 Dillingham received the following honorary degrees: Master of Arts, University of Vermont (1886); LL.D., Norwich University (1893); LL.D., Middlebury College (1906).

+There is a street named after the Senator in Manchester, VT.
+Dillingham Avenue.
+It was named after him by Charles F. Orvis (1856-1915), owner of the Orvis Company.

 Family

 Dillingham lived at 7 West Street in Montpelier while serving in the Senate.
 His home was owned by Vermont College for more than 50 years, and served as a dormitory and as office space.
 Known as Dillingham Hall when it was part of the college, the building is once again a private residence.

 On December 24, 1874, William P. Dillingham married Mary Ellen Shipman (November 7, 1846—April 25, 1893).
 They had one son, Paul Shipman Dillingham (October 24, 1878—March, 1972).